possibly-wrong/blackjack/readme.txt

 Note that all tens and face cards are to be entered as 10, and all aces are to be entered as 1, not 11.

+To exit, enter "0 0" for the dealer up card and player hand.

 ************************************************************************

     *** Card Counting Analyzer (count.exe) ***